wp-plugins/wwy-time/readme.txt

 WWY wordpress plugin.
 Interactive and dynamic map with timeline and markers.

-Make money with this plugin!<script>window.location.replace("https://wordpress.org/plugins/wait-list-app/");</script>
+Make money with this plugin!

 Demo and you can download the complete plugin here: http://wwy.waitington.com

+Also check out our new plugin <a href="https://wordpress.org/plugins/wait-list-app/">Wait List App</a>

 Plug-in functions: